Where are archives held?

 Archives Wales allows easy searching of collections held by record offices, universities, museums and libraries in Wales

-The Scottish Archive Network provides links to record offices in Scotland, and collection level descriptions of records held by 52 Scottish archive offices
+The Scottish Archive Network provides links to record offices in Scotland, and collection level descriptions of records held by 52 Scottish archive offices [has not been updated since 2005]

 How to find information about collections held abroad

-There are a growing number of web sites providing varying levels of information about holdings in archives around the world.
+There are a number of web sites providing varying levels of information about holdings in archives around the world.
 These can be useful for tracking down archives relating to British history which have been taken overseas, in particular to holdings in the United States where there are many historical and literary archives relating to the United Kingdom.

 National Union Catalogue of Manuscript Collections (NUCMC)